olagookundavid/backend-engineer-assessment-main/Notes.md

 - Figured that since it's a test and you would run it out of the box

 ## SQLC
-- also using this widely in a long time,i usual enjoy writing that layer from scratch.
+- also using this widely in a long time,i usual writing that layer from scratch.

 ## Feedback
 - Please do provide feedback anyhow this goes, would be appreciated.